guerzon/vaultwarden/CONTRIBUTING.md

 ### Technical Requirements

-When submitting a PR make sure that it:
+When submitting a pull request, please ensure that:

 - The PR follow [Helm best practices](https://helm.sh/docs/chart_best_practices/).
 - Any change to a chart requires a version bump following [semver](https://semver.org/) principles.
 - The tables of parameters are generated based on the metadata information from the `values.yaml` file, by using [this tool](https://github.com/bitnami-labs/readme-generator-for-helm).

-  The easiest way to do this is to run the tool via Docker:
+  A quick way to do this is to run the tool via Docker:

   ```bash
   # Clone and build: